There’s an old saying that business owners responsible for data backup fall into two categories — those who have lost data and those who will.

 With more and more small businesses running VMs and containers, having a backup plan for your virtual servers is essential, including strategizing a disaster recovery plan for how to get back up and running after a data loss.

 It’s a good idea to use encryption to make sure that your business data stays safe, as well.
-If you’re using Backblaze to back up your business systems, rest assured that encryption is built in, so your data stays safe.
-Backblaze’s B2 Cloud Storage is general purpose storage, with the client of your choice providing the encryption.
-In that case, there are many options for clients that provide encryption among our integration partners.
+If you’re using Backblaze to back up your business systems, or Backblaze B2 Cloud Storage for general purpose storage, rest assured that encryption is built in, so your data stays safe.

 Your SaaS Data Should be Backed Up, Too